How to Open a Slot Machine Business in Illinois

 Like any industry, the slot machine industry has its own special terminology, abbreviations, and other shorthand.

-The Terminal Operator (TO) is the licensed party that owns, services, and maintains VGTs and installs them in licensed video gaming locations, which are either licensed retail establishments, truck stops, or veteran and fraternal establishments.
-All locations must enter into a valid use agreement with a licensed Illinois Terminal Operator.
+The Terminal Operator (TO) is the licensed party that owns, services, and maintains VGTs and installs them in licensed video gaming locations.
+All video gaming locations must enter into a valid use agreement with a licensed Illinois Terminal Operator.

 The Illinois Gaming Board (IGB) is the State regulatory agency that oversees all aspects of gambling.
 Appointed by the Governor and confirmed by the Senate, its five members oversee all aspects of gambling in the State including licensing.
 They have a large staff including investigators, attorneys, enforcement agents, and financial and licensing personnel.